anasimtiaz/sleep-edfx-toolbox/README.md

 * `saved_file` is the full path of the downloaded EDF file
 * `status` corresponds to the success/failure of each file (it's download status) and should not be 0 which indicates a failed download when used in the workflow
 * The converted files are stored within the test directory
-* This function requires the presence of [EEGLAB](http://sccn.ucsd.edu/eeglab/) toolbox available on the search path
+* This function requires the presence of [BioSig Toolbox](http://biosig.sourceforge.net/) toolbox available on the search path

 ##### Process hypnogram annotations